Doechii: Musical style

 She has also named Nicki Minaj as a key influence, particularly on her rapping style, stating, "I always adored her and thought she was really incredible".
-In addition to Minaj, she has cited Kanye West, Tyler, the Creator, Kendrick Lamar, and SZA as her major musical influences, and expressed admiration for artists including Trick Daddy, Beyoncé, Grace Jones, Paramore, Madonna, KRS-One, and MF Doom.
+In addition to Minaj, she has cited Kanye West, Tyler, the Creator, Kendrick Lamar, and SZA as her major musical influences, and expressed admiration for artists including Trick Daddy, Beyoncé, Eminem, Grace Jones, Paramore, Madonna, KRS-One, and MF Doom.

 Personal life

 Doechii lived in New York City before the COVID-19 pandemic, during which she published YouTube vlogs about her daily life.
 As of 2022, she lives in Los Angeles.
-Doechii is bisexual.

 She said in a 2024 interview with Joe Budden that she had recently become sober following years of heavy drinking.

+Doechii previously identified as bisexual, re-labeling as lesbian in February 2026.

 At the BET Awards 2025, Doechii condemned US President Donald Trump for "ruthless attacks", referring to military deployment during the June 2025 Los Angeles protests.
-She also stated her support for Black people, Latino people, trans people and Palestine amidst the genocide in Gaza.
+She also stated her support for Black people, Latino people, trans people and Palestine.